 We offer a combo of safari packages that cover Kenya and Tanzania.
-The Kenya / Tanzania safaris offers un unique experience to encounter wildlife in the best parks the region has to offer.
+Kenya Tanzania safaris is a unique experience to encounter wildlife in the best parks the region has to offer.
 The tour begins in Nairobi and ends in Arusha.

 We normally use safari vehicles which have pop up roofs ideal for game viewing.
-Fresh meals are prepared by our cook and we en sure high standards of hygiene.
+Meals are served in buffet style with assorted fruits and desserts.
 We also cater for special diets [Vegetarian meals].
-This trip can be undertaken as a group joining safari or a private safari.
+You can opt for a group joining safari or a private safari.

 Kenya Parks & Reserves